johnkharvey/color7800/README.md

 We now have the ability to sign our own cartridges, use new exciting tutorials, and even program in BASIC.
 Still, I think it's worth heading back through the annals of time on occasion to remember the past.

-The only place that I can remember that I released the RPM for this code was here: https://atariage.com/forums/topic/153178-some-of-the-demos-i-was-developing-6-years-ago/?tab=comments#comment-1875410
+The only place that I can remember that I released the binaries for this code was here: https://atariage.com/forums/topic/153178-some-of-the-demos-i-was-developing-6-years-ago/?tab=comments#comment-1875410

 I decided it would be worth creating a github mirror that contains the source code.